Adobe Sustainability Policy

 - Continue to develop digital products and product features designed to enhance the sustainability initiatives of both employees and customers

-- Partner with our suppliers to operate sustainably, reduce waste, and commit to powering digital delivery of product with 100% renewable energy.
-Strategic data center environmental management extends not only to our own data centers but also those of our partners.
+- Partner with our suppliers to operate sustainably, reduce waste and commit to powering digital delivery of product with 100% renewable energy.
+Strategic data centre environmental management extends not only to our own data centres but also those of our partners.

 - Drive towards fuller transparency from Adobe vendors regarding the content of building materials, preferably by obtaining comprehensive Health Product Disclosures (HPDs) and Environmental Product

-- Disclosures (EPDs), to create workspaces optimized for human and environmental health
+- Disclosures (EPDs), to create workspaces optimised for human and environmental health

 - Continuously improve tracking of sustainability metrics throughout our operations and digital supply chain

-- Measure Scope 1, Scope 2 and Scope 3 (business travel, supply chain, commuting, etc.) carbon emissions annually; report them in our Corporate Social Responsibility Report, to CDP, and other reporting outlets; and implement strategies to reduce them
+- Measure Scope 1, Scope 2 and Scope 3 (business travel, supply chain, commuting etc.) carbon emissions annually; report them in our Corporate Social Responsibility Report, to CDP and other reporting plug sockets; and implement strategies to reduce them

 - Energy efficiency excellence